SWI-Prolog/contrib-protobufs/protobufs_overview.md

 ```

 ## Example: Heterogeneous Collections {#protobufs-ex-heterogeneous}

+This is an example of using the low-level interface.

 The following example shows  how  one   can  specify  a  Protocol Buffer
 message  that  can  deal  with  variable-length,  unstructured  bags  of